nlscott/Hashed/README.md

 ## Generate or Compare Files Hashes

 #### Usage:
-Use Hashed.app to generate a file hash for MD5
+Use Hashed.app to generate a file hash for MD5 or SHA256

 You can also use Hashed.app to verify the hash of a file you have downloaded.
 Type or paste the hash into the "Compare hashes" field, then use the "File To Compare" field to select the file that was downloaded.